-- 3.2.1 The Prevention team is chaired by the Head of Wellbeing and Mediation.
+- 3.2.1 The Prevention team is chaired by the Director of Student Services.
 The Prevention team involves a core of:

-- Student Services

-- Students' Association

-- Nightline

-- Occupational Health

 - Chaplaincy

 - Corporate Communications

 - Environmental, Health and Safety Services

+- Fife Health and Social Care Partnership

 - Human Resources

-- Head of Special Projects

-- A specialist NHS representative
+- NHS

-- A third sector agency representative
+- Nightline

+- Occupational Health

+- Organisational and Staff Development Services

+- Police

+- Students' Association

+- Student Services

 - 3.2.2 The Prevention team meets once per semester and aims to influence behaviour before individuals start planning a suicide or attempt it.
-It undertakes this through: direct support of individuals (via student services or occupational health and in conjunction with NHS support, where available); a wide range of publicity and information campaigns; and the development and maintenance of awareness and supportive capacity across our community.
+It undertakes this through: direct support of individuals (via Student Services or Occupational Health and in conjunction with NHS support, where available); a wide range of publicity and information campaigns; and the development and maintenance of awareness and supportive capacity across our community.
 Appendix 1 provides details of recent and current actions.
-The prevention team reviews actions planned for the coming academic year at the final meeting of the academic year.

 - 3.2.3 The team is identified on the University website.

 - 3.2.4 Individual team members have regular, committed continuing professional development which feeds into the work of the team.
 In addition, the team undertakes annual thematic training provided by Student Services; this provides a means to develop best practices and shape future prevention actions.